Mr. Brightside

 "Mr. Brightside" is the debut single of American rock band the Killers.
-It is taken from their debut studio album, Hot Fuss (2004).
+It appears on their debut studio album, Hot Fuss (2004).
 Written by band members Brandon Flowers and Dave Keuning, it was one of the first songs the Killers ever wrote.
-Two music videos were made for the song: the first one was shot in black and white and features the band performing in an empty room.
-The second one, based on the 2001 film Moulin Rouge!, was filmed for the song's re-release.
+Two music videos were made for the song: the first one was shot in black and white and features the band performing in an empty room and the second one was based on the 2001 film Moulin Rouge!.